Jakob-Strobl/exclaim-grammar/spec/lexer.md

 ### StringLiteral

-String literals are either one of the two:
+String literals come in two forms:

 - A sequence of one or more Unicode characters surrounding exclaim statements (outside of exclaim statements)
+  - These are essentially copied and pasted depending on the context.
 - A sequence of zero or more Unicode characters enclosed within double quotation marks.

 ### NumberLiteral

 A sequence of one or more digits inside of a block.
 **Only integers are supported.** May change in the future.

-123 is not a number literal in "```Testing 123```"
+123 is not a number literal in ```Testing 123```
-123 is a Number literal in "```Testing {{ 123 }}```"
+123 is a Number literal in ```Testing {{ 123 }}```

 ### Label

 A sequence of characters that names a variable, function, or action.
 Also known as an identifier.

-Labels can only consist of alphabetic Unicode characters and *underscore* '_'.
+Labels are one or more characters of alphabetic Unicode characters or *underscore* '_'.
 Labels are case-sensitive.

 ### Operators